7RU7H/CTFs/HackTheBox/Retired-Machines/Kotarak/Kotarak-Helped-Through.md

 First thing was check if root can ssh in
 ![](yesbutno.png)

-Interesting I pausethe video as I wanted to atleast fail for a good thirty minutes on this very intersting machine.
+Interestingly I paused the video as I wanted to atleast fail for a good thirty minutes on this very intersting machine.
 ![](archivestowget.png)

 - There is nmap on the box - but we have troll, so no nmap cli